Atomwaffen Division: Brazil (AWD Brazil)

-Since the presidency of Jair Bolsonaro, Atomwaffen and other organizations had rapidly worked to create neo-Nazi cells, counting up to 330 as of 2019, this growth being even with the number of hate crimes.
+Since the presidency of Jair Bolsonaro, AWD and other organizations had rapidly worked to create neo-Nazi cells, counting up to 330 as of 2019, this growth being even with the number of hate crimes.

-The offshoot of the Atomwaffen Division had been active since at least 2019, responsible for translating and disseminating propaganda in Portuguese and distribution of a manual for making explosive devices.
+The offshoot of the AWD had been active since at least 2019, responsible for translating and disseminating propaganda in Portuguese and distribution of a manual for making explosive devices.

 In May 2021, in the podcast "Infiltrado No Cast", presenter Ale Santos infiltrated an AWD Brasil chat, using false information, documenting the group's recruitment process.
-In November 2023, the Brazilian Intelligence Agency arrested seven men affiliated with Atomwaffen in an operation titled "Operation Accelerare".
+In November 2023, the Brazilian Intelligence Agency arrested seven men affiliated with AWD in an operation titled "Operation Accelerare".
 Around 100 civil police officers participated in the action.
 They are charged with participation in a criminal group and promoting Nazism.
 The men were allegedly leaders of the neo-Nazi cells in Rio Grande do Sul and Ceará.
 The police also raided 23 addresses in Rio Grande do Sul, Curitiba, São Paulo, Araçoiaba da Serra, Ribeirão Pires and Fortaleza where they seized electronic devices, weapons and Nazi paraphernalia.

-During 2023, Brasil suffered a series of school shootings and attacks, some of them inspired by the Columbine Massacre and attacks carried out by neo-Nazis.
-As an example, Gabriel Rodrigues Castiglioni, perpetrator of two shootings that occurred in Aracruz, used to be active in Terrorgram Collective and during the shooting wore a swastika patch and Atomwaffen uniform.
-He confessed to being the perpetrator of the crime and stated that he planned it for two years.
-Furthermore, his father shared an image of the book Mein Kampf on social networks.
-The publication was deleted after the crime.